aymericdamien/TensorFlow-Examples/README.md

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
 For readability, the tutorial includes both notebook and code with explanations.

+Note: If you are using older TensorFlow version (before 0.12), please have a [look here](https://github.com/aymericdamien/TensorFlow-Examples/tree/0.11)

 ## Tutorial index

 #### 0 - Prerequisite